weesvisje/docs/docs/guides/http.md

 ### TimeSeries

+The event expiration can be specified in 3 ways, in order of preference:

+* `_expiration` field in the event body.
+* `X-EVENT-TTL-SECONDS` in the HTTP header.
+* A document in the `__timeseries` collection with `_id` equal to the timeseries name and a `default_ttl_seconds` field with a numeric value.

+An `_expiration` field will be added automatically event to the event if it takes the expiration from the HTTP header or `__timeseries` collection.

 #### URL Template: `/api/v1/timeseries`

 _Reserved for future use_

 #### URL Template: `/api/v1/timeseries/<timeseries_id>/events`

 - POST - Batch Upload Events to a specific time series.
-Unless required, we won't use the `X-HYDRA-ENSURE-INSERT` header unless we have reason to believe another client could by issuing a concurrent delete request.
+Unless required, we won't use the `X-DITTO-ENSURE-INSERT` header unless we have reason to believe another client could by issuing a concurrent delete request.
 Note that `_time` is provided as a RFC3339 formatted string in this JSON API.
 See `Event` JSON Schema below for details of the required fields.

   In the event the TimeSeries `my-time-series` does not exist, the time series will be created provided the client's JWT contains a write permission with a regex matching `my-time-series`.